 - The injury happened outside the boundaries of the worker’s regular work

 How much does workers’ compensation cost?

 The cost for workers comp varies a lot.
 It depends on:

 - The industry your business is in—the following have some of the highest average premiums:

 - Worker classification

 - A whole bunch of exceptions

-You can use tools like The Hartford’s small business insurance quote finder to look up policies and rates available in your industry and state.
+You can use tools like the quote finder by The Hartford, to look up policies and rates available in your industry and state.

 You have a few options, including:

-Some states (like New York) allow the employer to garnish some small amount of wages to help pay for workers comp insurance
+- Garnish wages: Some states (like New York) allow the employer to garnish some small amount of wages to help pay for workers comp insurance.

 How do I get workers’ compensation insurance?